PhilipAndes/Portfolio_clean/README.md

 Ive added some information about myself and the things I like to do.

-The projects page, shows all my projects so far, and beneath i've added my code skills and certificates.
+The projects page, shows all my projects so far, and beneath i've added my code skills and certificates i've earned.

 Will be updating my portfolio regulary as I keep learning more and more everyday.

 credits to: https://www.youtube.com/watch?v=gYzHS-n2gqU&t=114s

-Checkout my final result:
+Checkout the final result:

 http://philipandes.com/